sanjoymsom/chEQWRk/README.md

 # INTRODUCTION

-chEQWRk is a series of wrappers code around EQ3/6 designed to perform Water:Rock reactions.
-"Study files" are built that call these wrappers to solve specific problems. chEQWRk is designed to be as robust and flexible as possible, but you may encounter errors/bugs.
-Sorry.
-Thanks for understanding that anticipating every contingency is next to impossible.
+chEQWRk is a series of wrappers code around EQ3/6 designed to perform batch Water:Rock reactions using the EQ3/6 geochemistry FORTRAN code (written by Tom Wolery).
+Output files can be easily converted to csv files, and plotting routines call these csv files to visualize results.

+"Study files" are built to call these wrappers to solve specific problems.
 EQ3/6 needs to be installed in the root directory.
 See installation guidelines.

 # KEY FILES